juanpgarces/UPS/README.md

 A Lightweight Asynchronous Library to Manage Function Execution and Increase resiliency by using a set of Queue Systems and a Checkpoints to ensure appropriate execution.

 ## Getting Started
+At this moment the FuncMultipleManager is completely functional.
+The FuncPriorityManager is also functional but it is missing some bussiness logic.

 ## Contributing